HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 ## Usability and run-time settings
 It should be straight forward for a user to set up and run your project.
 This can for example be ensured by providing environment setup scripts, but the number of environment variables required should be limited as far as possible.

+## Publications and References
+Users of your software should be able to give credit to your work.
+Try to publish your work in conference proceedings or journals such as *Computing and Software for Big Science* so that it can be properly cited.

 # Making best practices easier - the HSF Template Project
 Many of the points mentioned are per se trivial, but need some infrastructure to be set up.
 To assist new projects, an HSF project template was created.
 It covers many of the technical points and provides some canonical or example implementation for many of the issues.
 It is meant as open collection point of ideas and proposals by the community.
 More details are to be found in an upcoming HSF technical note.